-Whenever you place links, keep track of what the rankings were before you placed the link.
+Whenever you place or purchase links, keep track of what the rankings were before you placed the link.
 This will allow you to see what links/anchors were most likely to have caused positive or negative movement.

 This is most easily accomplished with a rank tracker, but I also recommend adding weekly ranking notes to your spreadsheet every time you place a backlink.
 It’s simply going to make your life easier.
 You’ll see what I mean.

 A List of Keywords and Which Pages Target Them